• GIFT IDEAS

 There’s nothing cozier than being wrapped up in a soft, warm blanket, right?
 That’s why I know you’ll love this easy No Sew Fleece Blanket Tutorial!

-Plus, if you wait for the fleece to go on sale, or just use a coupon at your local craft store, they’re so inexpensive to make, too!
+Plus, if you wait for the fleece to go on sale… they’re so inexpensive to make, too!

 So what are you waiting for?
 Check out these simple step-by-step instructions and learn how to make a fleece tie blanket…